bitwit/typescript-express-api-template/readme.md

 - Proper Prod/Staging environment settings for both building and running
   - Docs generation for prod build flow only, or on demand
+  - Robust config file
+    - Include detail oriented things such as (these are at least needed for Apple Apps, so they should be on the checklist):
+      - Url to Terms and Conditions
+      - Url Privacy Policy

 - Todo Management
   - CRUD Todo List
   - CRUD Todo List Item

+- Static assets docker image
+  - Basic Single Page Application

 ### Nice to have